Tildrakizumab-asmn is a humanized IgG1/k antibody that specifically binds to the p19 subunit of interleukin-23 (IL-23).

 Each 1 mL single-dose prefilled syringe contains 100 mg of tildrakizumab-asmn formulated in: Lhistidine (0.495 mg), L-histidine hydrochloride monohydrate (1.42 mg), polysorbate 80 (0.5 mg), sucrose (70.0 mg), and Water for Injection, USP with a pH of 5.7-6.3.

 DOSAGE AND ADMINISTRATION

 ILUMYA is administered by subcutaneous injection.
-The recommended dose is 100 mg at Weeks 0, 4, and every twelve weeks thereafter.
+The recommended dosage is 100 mg at Weeks 0, 4, and every 12 weeks thereafter.
 Each syringe contains 1 mL of 100 mg/mL tildrakizumab-asmn.

 Important Administration Instructions